 Just as its name implies, the BestMassage Big and Tall is a sturdy ergonomic office chair that won’t squeak complaints even when seating a wide and heavy tush.

 - Seat Width: 24”

-For people still having nightmares on putting together their last cabinet from Ikea, first off, the Amazon chair is the easiest we’ve found to put together.
-Clear instructions coupled with only a few parts means you will be up and running in under 20 minutes.
+For people still having nightmares about putting together their last cabinet from Ikea, first off, the Boliss chair is the easiest we’ve found to put together.
+Clear instructions coupled with all the tools you’ll need for assembly means you will be up and running in about 20 minutes.

-Decent Manual Tilt: This Amazon Chair doesn’t recline unfortunately, though it does tilt so you’re not locked into a single sitting angle.
-When you want to relax your back, just push back with your feet to activate the tilt mechanism.
+Decent Tilt Function with Lock: The Boliss doesn’t recline unfortunately, though it does tilt and rock about 30° so you’re not locked into a single sitting angle.
+When you want to relax your back, just unlock the lever to activate the tilt mechanism.

-Waterfall-Edged Seat: The 24/7 has a gently sloping front edge seat that encourages blood flow to the lower extremities.
-This prevents your legs from going numb even after long hours of work.
+Waterfall-Edged Seat: Many buyers love the thick moulded seat foam which has a gently sloping front edge seat that encourages blood flow to the lower extremities.
+This prevents your legs from going numb during prolonged periods of sitting.

 - Seat Width: 22.5”

 Flash Furniture has been producing a line of office chairs for the ultra wide and tall for many years now.
 One of their most durable models is the Hercules Series, Let’s just say this is a beast of a chair.

 The most common feedback about the Big and Tall is that it’s built like a tank.
 One buyer who weighs 460 pounds was impressed that this sturdy chair didn’t creak one bit even when he changed positions.